MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 ### Build Menu

-Alows you to quickly build to Windows 8.l, Windows Phone 8.0, Windows Universal or All (cycling through Windows 8.1, Windows Phone 8.0 and Windows Universal).
+Alows you to quickly build to  Windows Universal.

 ### Plugins Menu